CiprianAmz/strava_leaderboard_extractor/README.md

-### Strava Leaderboard Extractor
+### Strava Leaderboard Extractor (Tomâțul Biciclistu)

+#### What is this?

-Simple leaderboard extractor for Strava clubs using stravalib.
+This is a simple leaderboard extractor for Strava clubs using stravalib.
+You can also hook it to a Discord bot to send updates to your server - or respond to different commands. (like `!leaderboard` `!stats` etc.)

+#### How to use?

-Step 1: Complete `strava_extractor_config.json` with your configuration.
+1. Complete `strava_extractor_config.json` with your configuration.
 Access https://www.strava.com/settings/api to retrieve your API_KEY

-Step 2: `./run.sh`
+2. Run: `./run.sh`